tsrobinson/soc_flask/api_docs.md

 ### Description

-The /api/classify endpoint processes a POST request to determine SOC (Standard Occupational Classification) details.
-It leverages OpenAI to generate an embedding from a candidate's job title then queries a vector database (hosted on Pinecone) to retrieve the closest candidate SOC IDs.
-These candidates are then sent to an LLM completion API to return a final SOC classification.
-The response will always be a SOC code (prefixed with 'CGPT587: ').
+The `/api/classify` endpoint processes a POST request to determine SOC (Standard Occupational Classification) details.
+This endpoint is not intended for dynamic use, and will always return a SOC code (prefixed with 'CGPT587: ').

 ### URL
 /api/classify